Diglossia: Gender-based diglossia

-In Ghana, a dialect called "Student Pidgin" was traditionally used by men in once all-male secondary schools, though an ever-increasing number of female students are now also using it due to social change.
+In Ghana, a dialect called "Student Pidgin" was traditionally used by men in all-male secondary schools, though an ever-increasing number of female students are now also using it due to social change.

 Gender-based oral speech variations are found in Arabic-speaking communities.
 Makkan males are found to adopt more formal linguistic variants in their WhatsApp messages than their female counterparts, who tend to use more informal "locally prestigious" linguistic variants.

-Among Garifuna (Karif) speakers in Central America, men and women quite often have different words for the same concepts.
+Among Garifuna (Karif) speakers in Central America, men and women often have different words for the same concepts.

+In Ireland, deaf men and women studied in two separate schools throughout the 19th and 20th centuries.
+Lack of contact between the two groups led to the development of gender-specific varieties of Irish Sign Language.